-The Blog is perhaps the most remarkable part of David’s official website.
-It’s where fans can have their say on a wide variety of topics, not necessarily about David or even music in general.
+The Blog, God rest its soul, was perhaps the most remarkable part of David’s official website.
+It was where fans could have their say on a wide variety of topics, not necessarily about David or even music in general.

-David reads it, he does not write it.
-It’s run by a fan*, for fans.
+David read it, he did not write it.
+It was run by a fan*, for fans.
 For fun.

-The views expressed, therefore, are not necessarily those of David, his management or record companies (but often are).
+The views expressed, therefore, were not necessarily those of David, his management or record companies (but often were).

-Indeed, certain views are not always popular with David, his management or record companies, but if the editor can justify their publication, and if their publication generates positive discussion, they’ll always be welcome.
+Indeed, certain views were not always popular with David, his management or record companies, but if the editor could justify their publication, and if their publication would generate positive discussion, they were always welcome.

-Disagreement is healthy.
-Constructive criticism and helpful feedback is never turned away.
+Constructive criticism and helpful feedback was never turned away.
 Disagreement, lest we forget, is healthy.

-Comments are held for moderation and may be edited.
-However, contrary to what you may have heard, this is for your own good, as well as presentation’s sake.
-Obviously, there are things you cannot say (unless you have the desire, time and money to fight lawsuits, that is).
+Although comments were held for moderation and may have been edited ever so slightly, this was only ever for your own good, as well as for presentation’s sake.
+Obviously, there are things you simply cannot say (unless you have the desire, time and money to fight expensive lawsuits, that is).

-If your comments have been altered, it’s because there were spelling or grammatical mistakes, factual errors, annoying use of text talk (“When R U coming 2…?”) or redundant squiggles, dots and dashes which add nothing to your intended point and instead might have stopped people from wanting to read on.
+If your comments were ever altered, it was because there were spelling or grammatical mistakes, factual errors, annoying use of text talk (“When R U coming 2…?”) or redundant squiggles, dots and dashes which added nothing to your intended point and instead might have stopped people from wanting to read on.
 That’s all.
-The editor is also a bit OCD.
+(The editor was also a bit OCD, you see.)

-The Blog is now in its tenth (!) year, has received well over 100,000 comments, and, in 2007, was deemed Best Music Blog at the BT Digital Music Awards.
+The Blog ran for twelve long years, closing in January 2018.
+It published well over 100,000 comments, and, in 2007, was deemed Best Music Blog at the BT Digital Music Awards.
 The previous year, it was voted second best in the same category at the Weblog Awards.
+Shucks.

-* ‘FEd’ is short for ‘Features Editor’.
-Back in the blog’s early days, the latter days of 2005, the blog was known simply as the Features page and existed as part of David’s then developing site as a means of announcing updates on his forthcoming album, On an Island, as well as welcoming reaction from all who were interested in hearing it and seeing it performed live.
+* ‘FEd’ was short for ‘Features Editor’.
+Back in the blog’s early days, the latter days of 2005, before Facebook and Twitter, the blog was known simply as the ‘Features’ page and existed as part of David’s then developing site as a means of announcing updates on his forthcoming album, On an Island, as well as welcoming reaction from all who were interested in hearing it and seeing it performed live.
+The name stuck.